 The table shows the dimensions and the suggested rough opening of an access door.

-the controls will reach no farther from the cabinet edge than shown at left.
+When measured at the level of the feet, the controls will reach no farther from the cabinet edge than shown at left.
 The drawing is not to scale.